ParasP41/Intern-To-Do-App/README.md

 # 📝 React Auth Todo App

-A sleek and functional **todo list application** built with **React** that supports **user authentication**, todo management, and persistent localStorage integration.
-Each user's todos are saved separately under their email.
+A modern and fully responsive **Todo List Application** built with **React**, featuring secure **user authentication**, intuitive UI, and personalized data storage using **localStorage**.
+Each user's tasks are managed and stored individually for a tailored experience.

+---

 ## 🚀 Features

-- 🔐 **Authentication**
+### 🔐 Authentication
-  - Sign Up / Log In with email and password
+- User Sign Up and Log In with email and password
-  - Auto-login after successful registration
+- Auto-login post-registration
-  - Route protection using React Router
+- Protected routes using React Router

-- ✅ **Todo Management**
+### ✅ Todo Management
-  - Add, edit, delete, and download todos
+- Add, edit, delete, and download tasks
-  - Todos saved in localStorage under the logged-in user's email
+- User-specific todo data stored in localStorage
-  - Modal-based interface for editing, deleting, and downloading
+- Modal interface for smooth interaction

-- 🌐 **Routing**
+### 🌐 Routing
-  - `/signup` - Register a new account
+- `/signup` – Register a new account
-  - `/login` - Access your account
+- `/login` – Access your account
-  - `/tasklist` - Manage your todos
+- `/tasklist` – View and manage your todos

-- 🌙 **UI & UX**
+### 🌙 UI/UX
-  - Clean and responsive UI using **Tailwind CSS**
+- Clean and responsive interface powered by **Tailwind CSS**
-  - Modal dialogs for actions
+- Elegant modals for task actions
-  - Icon-based interactions
+- Icon-driven controls for improved accessibility

+---

-## 📁 Folder Structure
+## 📁 Project Structure

 ```
 src/